 Any number of resumption handlers can be associated with a try block.
 All CatchResume handlers must precede any catch handlers in a try statement.
 Like catch(...) (catch-any), CatchResume(...) must appear at the end of the list of the resumption handlers.
 A resumption handler is, in effect, a nested routine called from the raise site when an exception is propagated with resumption; when the resumption handler completes, control returns back to the point of the raise.
-Values at the raise site can be modified directly in the handler if variables are visible in both contexts, or indirectly through reference or pointer variables in the caught exception:
+A resumption handler can access any types and variables visible in its local scope, but it cannot perform a break, continue or return from within the handler.